Billy Smith (rugby league, born 1942): Coaching and post-playing accolades

 After Smith retired as a player, he joined former Dragon teammate Norm Provan as an assistant coach with Cronulla.
 Provan took the Sharks to the grand final in 1978, only to be crushed in a replay by the unstoppable Graham Eadie, and to third at the end of the 1979 home-and-away season.
 Smith concurrently coached the Cronulla-Sutherland Sharks reserve grade side to two grand finals in 1978 and 1979.
 It was thought in 1979 that Smith would be likely to succeed Provan, his former captain, mentor and long-time friend, as Cronulla first-grade coach, but he resigned controversially after a preliminary semi-final thrashing by Parramatta.
 Provan would be succeeded by Tommy Bishop, under whom in 1980 Cronulla fell to ninth with only four wins in their final fifteen matches.

 Smith was named in Australia's best team from 1970 to 1985 by Rugby League Week, and gained two votes in 1995 as best halfback of the limited-tackle era.

 In February 2008, Smith was named in the list of Australia's 100 Greatest Players (1908–2007) which was commissioned by the NRL and ARL to celebrate the code's centenary year in Australia.

-On 20 July 2022, Smith was named in the St. George Dragons District Rugby League Clubs team of the century at halfback.
+On 20 July 2022, Smith was named in the St. George Dragons District Rugby League Club's team of the century at halfback.

+Death

+Smith died on 20 August 2026 at the BUPA Sutherland nursing home, at the age of 84.